levibostian/Boquila-iOS/Boquila/Testing/README.md

 adapter.setValue(id: "id", value: givenOverride)

-// Then, when launching the app for UI testing, you need to set launch environments using strings. let valueOverridesString: String = try! jsonAdapter.toJson(adapter.valueOverrides).string!
+// Then, when launching the app for UI testing, you need to set launch environments using strings. let valueOverridesString: String = adapter.valueOverridesString XCUIApplication.launchEnvironment["remote_config"] = valueOverridesString

 // Then, when your app under test launches you will get the string from the launch environment.
-You then want to put that back into the app instance's mock adapter. let appInstanceMockAdapter = MockRemoteConfigAdapter(jsonEncoder: jsonAdapter.encoder, jsonDecoder: jsonAdapter.decoder) appInstanceMockAdapter.valueOverrides = try! jsonAdapter.fromJson(valueOverridesString.data(using: .utf8)!)
+You then want to put that back into the app instance's mock adapter. let appInstanceMockAdapter = MockRemoteConfigAdapter(jsonEncoder: jsonAdapter.encoder, jsonDecoder: jsonAdapter.decoder) let valueOverridesString = application.launchEnvironment["remote_config"] appInstanceMockAdapter.valueOverrides = valueOverridesString
 // Use dependency injection to inject `appInstanceMockAdapter` into your app.

 // Now when your app under test in your UI tests tries to retrieve the remote config value with id "id", they will get your set value.